Magical Comedy At Manhattan’s Cutting Room

 Harrison Greenbaum embraced stand-up comedy while he was studying psychology and English at Harvard.
 Currently living and working in Manhattan, Harrison has the distinction of being one of the most in-demand comedians in New York and was one of Comedy Central’s “Comics to Watch.”
 Harrison’s comedy has earned him numerous accolades including the Andy Kaufman Award.
 He has also appeared on numerous television shows, such as NBC’s Last Comic Standing, as well as been seen on ABC, FOX, MTV, AXS TV, SPIKE, the Science Channel, and the Discovery Channel.

-A skilled magician as well as a comedian, Harrison was one of the most-requested headliners at Monday Night Magic, New York’s longest running magic show, and is a regular at Hollywood’s famed Magic Castle.
+A skilled magician as well as a comedian, Harrison was one of the most-requested headliners at Monday Night Magic, New York’s longest-running magic show, and is a regular at Hollywood’s famed Magic Castle.
 He’s also a regular columnist for Genii: A Conjurer’s Magazine, the largest selling magic magazine in the world.
 Recently, he was happy to discuss his career and experiences as an entertainer:

 Meagan Meehan (MM): What interested you first, magic or comedy?